 How to Set the Default Theme for WordPress Multisite

 When you create a new site in your Multisite network, a new theme will be automatically assigned.
-If your network is using the latest version of WordPress, the default theme will be Twenty Fourteen theme.
+If your network is using the latest version of WordPress, the default theme of that version will be used.

-But what if you don’t want to use Twenty Fourteen?
+But what if you don’t want to use the default WordPress theme?
 What if you would rather set your own default theme across your network?

-In today’s Weekend WordPress Project, I’ll show you how to set your own default theme.
+In this short tutorial, I’ll show you how to set your own default theme for Multisite.

 Setting a Default Multisite Theme